AI & Technology

 Why You Should Stop Sending Your Voice Data to the Cloud

-Here's the thing — your voice is more personally identifiable than most people realize.
-It carries clues about your accent, your health, your emotional state, even where you've lived over time.
-When you use cloud-based private dictation software, that data doesn't just disappear after transcription.
+Here's the thing — your voice is way more personally identifiable than most people realize.
+It carries clues about your accent, your health, your emotional state, even where you've lived.
+When you use cloud-based private dictation software, that data doesn't just vanish after transcription.

 Most cloud dictation services store your recordings — sometimes indefinitely — for model training.
-Some are upfront about it, burying phrases like "to improve our services" in the ToS.
-Others are just vague about it.
-Either way, once audio leaves your device, you've lost control of it.
+Some are upfront about it, burying phrases like "to improve our services" deep in the ToS.
+Others are just vague.
+Additionally, Either way, once audio leaves your device, it's out of your hands.

 Here's what actually happens behind the scenes with cloud voice recognition: